ICAST 2004: Bass Industry Trends & New

 VMC, Inc.

-The biggest news from VMC for 2005 is David Fritts Scorpion Treble Hook,
+biggest news from VMC for 2005 is David

-winner of Best of Show in the
+of Show in the terminal tackle category.
+Vanadium

-unique and patent pending design.
-A wide gap tine combined with a
+cone-cut treble hook with a unique and patent pending design.
+A

-regular double hook and a rotated inline eye that offers a
+wide gap tine combined with a regular double hook and a rotated

-perfect alignment of the hook on any lure and drastically
+inline eye that offers a perfect alignment of the hook on any

-improves the hooking rate.
+lure and drastically improves the hooking rate.

 David Fritts told me the main thing is this hook is for